 Cats are good at self-maintenance.
 But even your fastidious feline can't prevent some of these more common cat diseases and health issues.

-Vomiting is a very common problem with cats.
-Causes range from eating something poisonous or inedible (like string), to infection, urinary tract disease, or diabetes.
+Vomiting is a very common problem with cats with a multitude of causes.
+They range from eating something poisonous or inedible (like string), to infection, urinary tract disease, or diabetes to hairballs.

-Symptoms are usually obvious, and include drooling and abdominal heaving.
-Vomiting can quickly leave your cat dehydrated, so if kitty continues vomiting or acts ill, call your vet right away.
-And, because it's hard for a pet owner to tell the difference between vomiting and regurgitation, collect a sample of your cat's vomit and take it with you to the vet.
+Symptoms are usually obvious and include drooling and abdominal heaving.
+Vomiting can quickly leave your cat dehydrated, so if your cat continues vomiting or acts ill, call your vet right away.
+It may help to collect a sample of your cat's vomit and take it with you to the vet.

 2. Feline Lower Urinary Tract Diseases (FLUTD)

-About 10% of cats brought to the vet have feline lower urinary tract disease (FLUTD), which is actually a group of feline diseases with multiple causes.
+Some estimates say as many as 3% of cats seen by vets have feline lower urinary tract disease (FLUTD), which is a group of feline diseases with multiple causes.

 Female and male cats can get FLUTD, and it often occurs in cats that are overweight or unfit or who eat dry food.
 Stress, a multi-cat household, and sudden changes can all raise a cat's risk of FLUTD, and treatment depends on the type of FLUTD your cat has.
 FLUTD symptoms include: